james-otten/DotNetSecurityLab/README.md

 Labs:
 - JSON Serialization
   - Based on examples from [Friday the 13th: JSON Attacks](https://www.blackhat.com/us-17/briefings.html#friday-the-13th-json-attacks)

+See the [wiki](https://github.com/james-otten/DotNetSecurityLab/wiki) for more information.